a-skeja/multivariate-graph-dependencies/README.md

 # Implementation for the paper "Multivariate Dependencies in Multiplex Graphs: Theory and Estimation" by Skeja and Olhede (Skeja and Olhede, 2024)

+## Overview
+This implementation estimates and quantifies **multivariate dependencies in multiplex graphs** as developed by *Skeja and Olhede (2024)*.
+The estimation now operates **directly at the level of the probability cells**, using the latent blockmodel inference procedure of `NetworkHistogram.jl`.

+The workflow is as follows:
+1. Load or generate multiplex adjacency matrices.
+2. Estimate the blockmodel using `NetworkHistogram.jl`.
+3. Build probability-cell tensors directly from the estimator output.
+4. Compute information measures over all node pairs.

+---

 ## Run information measures on your own adjacency matrices (A1.csv, A2.csv, A3.csv)
 ```julia
 using DelimitedFiles, LinearAlgebra, Random